 A computer, or software package that provides a specific kind of service to client software running on other computers.
 The term can refer to a particular piece of software, such as a Web server, or the machine on which the software is running.
 For example, a single server machine could have several different server software packages running on it, thus providing many different servers to clients on the network.

 Are expense items or non-productive materials (they do not become part of the end product).

 Total quality control

-The unconsumed forecast IS planned items which are NOT assigned TO a particular order.
+The unconsumed forecast is planned items that are not assigned to a particular order.

 Vendor capacity planning